Loyalty is one of the most desirable traits in any dog, but the level of loyalty demonstrated by different breeds and individuals varies greatly.

 Ensure That Your Dog Gets Lots of Exercise

-Getting involved in team challenges, like canicross or bikejoring, is a great way to get exercise while bonding with your dog.
-Regular training is also a powerful way to strengthen the canine/human bond – consider trying agility training or truffle hunting!
+Getting involved in team challenges, like canicross or bikejoring, is another great way to get exercise while bonding with your dog.
+Regular training is also a powerful way to strengthen the canine-human bond, so you may want to consider trying agility training or truffle hunting.

-Unique training opportunities also give your dog the chance to harness certain skills connected to your dog’s breed (for example, encouraging Retrievers to fetch or herding dogs to herd).
+Unique training opportunities also give your dog the chance to harness some of the skills connected to your dog’s breed (for example, encouraging retrievers to fetch or herding dogs to, well, herd).

-Many dogs are much happier with “jobs,” so think about your dog’s skill set and how you might be able to build on those natural talents.
+Many dogs are much happier when tasked with a “job,” so think about your dog’s skill set and how you might be able to build on those natural talents.
 You might even consider shooting for the Canine Good Citizen certification.
-This kind of training will keep your dog’s mind sharp, alleviate boredom, and build loyalty between you and your canine.
+This kind of training will keep your dog’s mind sharp, it’ll help alleviate boredom, and it will build loyalty between you and your canine.

 Hand Feed Your Dog

-Some trainers are big proponents of hand-feeding your dog to build bonding.
+Some trainers encourage owners to hand-feeding their dog to nurture a close relationship and strengthen the dog-canine bond.
 This kind of eating intimacy can go a long way to developing trust and loyalty.

 Some of the Common Traits of Really Loyal Breeds